orlof/dcpu-admiral/README.md

 To exit the editor press CTRL (press AND release) followed by x.
 If you want to discard your editing, use CTRL followed by c.

-If you later need to edit your text, it can be done by specifying string argument:
+If you later need to edit your text, it can be done by specifying a string argument for edit():

     result=edit(result)

-Since Admiral is pure interpreter all strings are callable i.e. functions:
+Since Admiral is pure interpreter all strings are callable (i.e. can be used as functions):

 <pre>
 >'print arg1'(arg1='Hello World again!')